 Although some households are understandably anxious about time-frames, this tends to relate to the idea of the whole timeline being one of disruption.
 However, the fact is that the longest periods of work aren’t the disruptive ones, but those where the work happens from above and then in finishing the room.

-Certainly, when ituption is always kept to an absolute minimum, pride is taken on the work methods being as clean and efficient as possible and on delivering a quality addition to your accommodation within a matter of weeks, thanks to schedules which are pro-active, productive and organised in collaboration with the client throughout.
+At Abbey Lofts interruption is always kept to a minimum, pride is taken on the work methods being as clean and efficient as possible and on delivering a quality addition to your accommodation within a matter of weeks, thanks to schedules which are pro-active, productive and organised in collaboration with the client throughout.